jonayet/calendar-angular-2/README.md

-# Angular 2 Quickstart with Webpack.
+# Calendar app using Angular 2.